redhat-developer/kam/docs/devconsole/README.md

 ![Installation](./img/GitOps_Installation.jpg)

-3. The operator will install the GitOps backend service in `openshift-pipelines-app-delivery` namespace. `Application Stages` nav-item will be visible on the availability of the operator.
+3. The operator will install the GitOps backend service in `openshift-gitops` namespace(`openshift-pipelines-app-delivery` in case of a 4.6 cluster). `Application Stages` nav-item will be visible on the availability of the operator.

 ![Service](./img/GitOps_Service.jpg)